California Gov. Newsom will pick Feinstein’s replacement. He pledged in past to choose a Black woman

 ANAHEIM, Calif.
 (AP) — The Democrats’ delicate majority in the U.S. Senate puts extra pressure on California Gov. Gavin Newsom to quickly pick a replacement for Sen. Dianne Feinstein after her death.

-Already, a range of names from obscure to famous — including Oprah Winfrey — were being floated Friday in California circles.
+Already, names were being floated Friday in California circles.
 The situation is complicated and wrought with political risk for Newsom, a term-limited governor with national political ambitions of his own.

 The Democratic governor has promised to appoint a Black woman.
 He has also promised to avoid the field of candidates already running for Feinstein’s seat, which was set to expire at the end of next year and includes Rep. Barbara Lee, one of the state’s most prominent Black women currently serving in elected office.